You need more traffic on your e-commerce website.

 Take it one step at a time

-When you’re a marketing team of one (or maybe you’re marketing, shipping, and design!), this list can feel a bit overwhelming.
+When you’re a marketing team of one (or maybe you’re marketing, operations, and design!), this list can feel a bit overwhelming.

 Try to take it one step at a time and get one funnel working well before moving to the next.